lineality/teehee_noload_fork/README.md

 Appologies if I did not correctly put attributes to the author in the .toml file;
 Anything broken in this experimental fork is my fault and not the original author.

-## Fork: This is an experimental fork of the original Gskartwii project.
+## Fork: This is an experimental fork of the original Teehee Gskartwii project.

 ## Implemented keybinds (from original version Readme)
 * `hjkl` for movement (press shift to extend selection instead)